mikhailyatsenko/eisenhower/README.md

 ## Description

 This application implements the Eisenhower Matrix approach to help you optimize your tasks and improve productivity.
-You can categorize your tasks into four quadrants:
+You can categorize your tasks into four quadrants using a convenient drag-and-drop interface:

 - **Do First**: Important and Urgent tasks that need immediate attention.
 - **Schedule**: Important but Not Urgent tasks that you can plan for later.